 Teaching and reviewing graphing can be intense.
 The wording of the questions can be tricky for students to understand, and the difficulty of the questions range from SO easy to SO hard.
 I also break this set up into smaller Google Classroom assignments.
 I have used them for partner work, math centers and whole group instruction projected on my smartboard.
 This set is actually a bundle of three resources, so it is huge!

-I love this resource because it includes all the graphs a nd all the types of questions.
-The students love this resource because the topics are relevant to their lives and there are drag and drop pieces to answer some of the questions.
+I love this resource because it includes all the graphs and all types of questions.
+The students love this resource because the topics are relevant to their lives.
+There are drag and drop pieces to answer some of the questions.
 Students even get to create their own graphs, and we all love that!
-Click here to see this on TpT

 I love these sets of Google Slides math activities because I can break them up and assign only the slides I choose.
 Its so easy to differentiate and get students opportunities to practice on the skills they need and for students with special needs or IEP goals.